 I also spoke before a number of civic and industry groups on the issue of health insurance reform.
 One of the most memorable talks I gave was at the Richard Nixon Library, in Yorba Linda, where I also had occasion to meet several men on the board of the library who knew President Nixon quite well.
 One fellow went to school with him at Whittier College, and he told me a couple of interesting stories, including how Nixon dutifully helped a handicapped student up the stairs each day at Whittier College, as the building did not have elevators.
 Reviled by many, and a failed president, Nixon did have some good qualities.
 His life is like a Shakespearean tragedy in many ways.
 Like most of us, he was neither completely good nor completely bad, and certainly not the monster I thought him to be in my youth.
 With that said, I believe he ought to have been convicted and jailed for very serious crimes against his country.

 I think I was at least a satisfactory businessman and manager.
 I have been told this by others enough times, but I'm fairly immune to flattery and even suspicious of it.
 All the same, I think I did okay, and for the most part, I also enjoyed my business career.
 It also informed my outlook on authority and organizations and their inherent dangers, and I have become increasingly skeptical about both public and private authority, those people and organizations who seek to arrange the lives of others.
-And while I remain a capitalist, or more accurately, a supporter of markets, primarily because of my views on private property and liberty, I am under no illusions about corporate beneficence or efficiency.
-People confuse the efficiency of markets with that of the particular players in it, when they are really quite different.
-In any case, for the most part, my business success, such as it was, was largely a matter of luck ... simply being in the right place at the right time with the right people, though I think I did a couple of worthwhile things, especially in the product development area.
+And while I remain a supporter of free markets with limitations, primarily because of my views on private property and liberty, I am under no illusions about corporate beneficence or efficiency.
+People confuse the efficiency of markets with that of individual players in it, when they are really quite different.
+The vast majority of businesses fail.
+In any case, whatever business success I had, I am mindful that luck played an important role in it ... simply being in the right place at the right time with the right people, though I think I did a couple of worthwhile things, especially in the product development area.

 It seems appropriate to mention the milieu of the business world when I entered it, for it is very different now.
 In the mid-seventies, the WWII and Korean War generation occupied most of the key middle and senior management positions, and not surprisingly, there was a decidedly military-like sensibility about hierarchy, loyalty, and working and playing together.
 The abstract notion of "company" took on a special significance and had an almost nationalistic or tribal aspect, then.
 There was much more drinking than today, both during and after work; indeed, play and work, whether in the office, restaurant or bar, and on the golf course or even vacation, were more seamless and without clear-cut boundaries.
 One's associates were a kind of extended-family, and family played a greater role than one would ordinarily find today.
 The corporate wife, especially, was an integral adjunct to one's climb up the corporate ladder.
 And perhaps most significantly, there were relatively few women outside of clerical and administrative positions, and the handful with positions of responsibility were a determined, thick-skinned lot, having had to tough it out in a very male-dominated world.